 2014 Amazon Gold, Reuben Aaronson, USA

-The awards are 3-D printed using woodFill PLA - a green, non-toxic, and biodegradable material.
+Green Film Fest awards are 3-D printed using woodfill PLA – a green, non-toxic, and biodegradable material – in a zero waste process.

 SF Green Film Festival supports Ninth Street Independent Film Center's annual Media Arts Incubator Program, to nurture the work of local filmmakers and nurture groundbreaking independent media projects.